-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 "The key for the CAD going forward is how the BoC frames the policy outlook once the 2015 emergency accommodation is fully removed," Scotiabank's Shaun Osborne and Eric Theoret said in the bank's morning FX note.
 "Leaving the door open to additional tightening in the overnight rate beyond 1 per cent will drive Canadian short-term rates through US and pull the CAD significantly higher still."

-In other currencies, the euro was lower against the U.S. dollar early Friday after closing out August with its sixth straight month of gains.
+In other currencies, the U.S. dollar fell sharply against the euro after the jobs report but quickly recovered much of that lost ground.
+The euro closed out August higher against the greenback, marking the sixth straight month of gains.
 Traders are looking ahead to next week's European Central Bank meeting.
 Traders expected the ECB to address the recent strength of the euro.
 A Reuters poll also suggests that just 15 out of 79 analysts see the central bank announcing a time line for winding down its massive bond buying program.

-In bonds, U.S. Treasury yields were higher with the 10-year note trading up at 2.133 per cent.
-The 30-year note was higher at 2.741 per cent.
+In bonds, U.S. Treasury yields bounced on the U.S. employment figures before settling higher.
+The 10-year note was trading higher at 2.134 per cent just ahead of the opening bell.
+The 30-year note was modestly higher at 2.745 per cent.

 Stocks set to see action